travis-ci/docs-travis-ci-com/user/reference/overview.md

 | [Ubuntu Precise 12.04 - deprecated](/user/reference/precise/) | `arch: amd64`: full VM only, default option  |

-LXD compliant OS images for arm64 are run on [AWS](https://aws.amazon.com/) and in [Packet](https://www.packet.com/).
-LXD compliant OS images for IBM Power and Z are run in [IBM Cloud](https://www.ibm.com/cloud).
-For more information see [Building on Multiple CPU Architectures](/user/multi-cpu-architectures/).
+LXD-compliant OS images for arm64 are run on [AWS](https://aws.amazon.com/) and [Packet](https://www.packet.com/).
+LXD-compliant OS images for IBM Power and Z are run in [IBM Cloud](https://www.ibm.com/cloud).
+For more information, see [Building on Multiple CPU Architectures](/user/multi-cpu-architectures/).

 You can select the Linux virtualization type by setting a `virt` tag to either `vm` or `lxd`.
 See relevant `.travis.yml` examples [below](/user/reference/overview/#for-a-particular-travisyml-configuration).